 You might find that your cats were once the best of pals but one day they just stopped liking each other.
 This is possible.
 A traumatic experience can have your cat associate anything/ one that was in the room when that incident occurred.
 Other cats included.

-Because every cat has a different personality it is hard to give a one solution fix all case here.
+Because every cat has a different personality it is hard to give one solution to fix all cases.
 Some cats will eventually come back around and others will take a little bit of work.

 Just like humans, cats get sick.
 When they are sick they like to be left alone.
 If your cat is sick there is a good chance that it will try and swipe or hiss at anything that comes near it.
 This includes humans, cats, and dogs.

-The best thing to do is leave your cat out its favourite food.
+The best thing to do is leave your cat out of its favorite food.
 When it is feeling better it will come around to both you and your other cats.

 Cats have a pretty stressful life.
 (Yeah right!)
 Sometimes they can get overwhelmed and are just in a bad mood.
 If your second cat gets up in up in your existing cat’s established area, it might be in the firing line for a swiping and a bite.